West Indian Americans: Demography

-The vast majority of non-Hispanic West Indian Americans are of Afro-Caribbean descent, with the remaining portion mainly multi-racial and Indo-Caribbean people, especially in the Guyanese, Trinidadian and Surinamese communities, where people of Indo-Caribbean descent make up a significant portion of the population.
-The overwhelming majority of the population of Jamaica, Haiti, the Bahamas and the island-nations in the Lesser Antilles is of African descent.
+The majority of non-Hispanic West Indian Americans are of Afro-Caribbean descent, especially those with origins from Jamaica, Haiti and the Bahamas.
+The remaining portion mainly being multiracial and Indo-Caribbean people, especially in the Guyanese, Trinidadian and Surinamese communities, where people of Indo-Caribbean descent make up a significant portion of the population.

-Over 70 percent of Caribbean immigrants were from Jamaica and Haiti, as of 2010.
-Guyana, Trinidad and Tobago, Belize, the Bahamas, Barbados and Grenada, among others, also have significant immigrant populations within the United States.
+Over 70 percent of Caribbean immigrants to the United States were from Jamaica and Haiti, as of 2010.
+Guyana, Trinidad and Tobago, Belize, the Bahamas, Barbados, and Saint Lucia, among others, also have significant immigrant populations within the United States.
 Though sometimes divided by language, West Indian Americans share a common Caribbean culture.
 Of the Hispanic population, the Puerto Rican, Dominican, Nicaraguan, Honduran, Panamanian, Cuban and Costa Rican populations are the most culturally similar to the non-Hispanic West Indian community.